 A lot of people still think they can make their website accessible once it’s all done and ready to go live.

 You can be sued if your website is not accessible, so when someone tells you they can fix it with an overlay, it’s sounds too good to be true … and it is.

 They are many good articles explaining why it’s not a solution like the Overlay Fact Sheet.

 They won’t fix bad or no alt text, if you can’t tab through your website or if the tabbing order is no right, it won’t fix this either.
 If you have a photo of a text, then magnifying it will still make it hard to read and pixelated.
 More in this Medium post from Sheri Byrne-Haber.

 - do get training, but for each role, not just one person in your team

-- do use a design system if each component has been well researched and tested but …Test!
+- do use a design system if each component has been well researched and tested but …Test your resulting design again!